Kirkby railway station: Accidents and incidents

+When Kirkby was a terminus, the station had a history of trains colliding with the buffer stops.
+These included crashes before the installation of the Train Protection & Warning System (TPWS), in 1987, 1991 and 1997, and after TPWS was installed, in 2021.
+The latter accident caused £450,000 worth of damage to the station.

 Facilities

 The ticket office is staffed throughout the day, from start of service until 00:30 seven days per week.
 A self-service ticket machine is also provided.
-There are shelters on both sides of the split platform, along with digital display screens and timetable poster boards.
+There are shelters on the platform, along with digital display screens and timetable poster boards.
 Step-free access to the platform is available via ramp.
 There is a 174 space car park and secure cycle parking for 20 cycles.

 Services

-Services to Liverpool Central operate frequently, running every 15 minutes during the day (Monday-Saturday) and every 30 minutes at other times with a Saturday service operating on most Bank Holidays.
-The last train to Liverpool is at 23:13.